 - Revise the whole study material after dealing with all the topics (usually, it’s the last month before the exam).

-Pros & cons of conventional CFA exam study planning:
+PROS & CONS of this conventional CFA exam study planning:

-As any organized study rhythm, it enables systematic learning.
+As with any organized study rhythm, it enables systematic learning.

 It makes you focus on one topic before you move on to the next.